 This may sound like a no-brainer to you, but planning everything ahead of time will motivate you to do things.

 - Prepare the clothes that you’ll want to wear when you exercise a day early

 - Leave your shoes beside the front door

-- Hang your gym bag at your bedroom door with all your necessities inside (such as your deodorant, extra socks, bottle of shampoo, and soap)
+- Hang your gym bag at your bedroom door with all your necessities inside (such as your deodorant, extra socks, a bottle of shampoo, and soap)

 Doing these things will make your workout unignorable since you’ll always be reminded.

 - Avoid distractions before working out.